CDS-AU-DK/cds-language/assignments/assignment3/README.md

 Have you ever wondered which of your favourite pop stars sing most about "love"?
 I bet you have.

 In this assignment, we're going to be working with a corpus of lyrics from 57,650 English-language songs.
-You can find a link to the dataset [here](https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs) and it's also in the [data folder](data/Spotify%20Million%20Song%20Dataset_exported.csv).
+You can find a link to the dataset [here](https://www.kaggle.com/datasets/joebeachcapital/57651-spotify-songs).
+It's also available on UCloud.

 At the beginning of the semester, we saw how we could search for individual keywords and count how frequently they appear in a text.
 In this assignment, we're going to do some ```query expansion``` with word embeddings via ```gensim```.
 This means we choose a target word, find the most similar words to this target keyword, and then search for *all of those words* in our texts.
 Instead of just looking for the word "love", we'll be looking for this word and other related words - expanding our query to include a wider range of related words.